From duality to determinants for q-TASEP and ASEP: Introduction

-An advanced version of the popular physics polymer replica trick attempts to recover the Laplace transform of the one point distribution of the solution to the stochastic heat equation in terms of its moments (see Section \ref{sec:reptrick}).
-However, the moments grow far too quickly to characterize this distribution and hence drawing conclusions from them is mathematically unjustifiable and in any case, risky.
+An advanced version of the popular physics polymer replica trick attempts to recover the Laplace transform of the one point distribution of the solution to the stochastic heat equation in terms of its moments (see Section~\ref{secreptrick}).
+However, the moments grow far too quickly to characterize this distribution, and hence drawing conclusions from them is mathematically unjustifiable and in any case, risky.
 Nevertheless, Dotsenko \cite{Dot} and Calabrese, Le Doussal and Rosso \cite{CDR} were eventually able to use this trick to recover the exact formulas of \cite{ACQ,SaSp1}.

 It was then natural to consider a discrete analog of this replica approach.
 The fact that duality gives a useful tool for computing the moments for ASEP was first noted in \cite{IS}.
-By combining this observation with some of the calculational techniques developed in \cite{BorCor}, in the present paper we provide a unified and complete scheme to study both $q$-TASEP and ASEP.
-Given the results of our work, the non-rigorous replica trick manipulations can be seen as shadows of the rigorous duality to determinant approach developed presently.
+By combining this observation with some of the calculational techniques developed in \cite{BorCor}, in the present paper we provide a unified and complete scheme to study both \mbox{$q$-}TASEP and ASEP.
+Given the results of our work, the nonrigorous replica trick manipulations can be seen as shadows of the rigorous duality to determinant approach developed presently.
 That is to say that by going to a suitable discrete approximation we are able to rigorously recover analogs of Laplace transforms from moments and then in the limit transition these converge to formulas for the stochastic heat equation's Laplace transform.
-The replica trick has proved computationally useful (see for instance \cite{ImSaKPZ}), thus providing additional motivation for the present work.
+The replica trick has proved computationally useful (see, e.g., \cite{ImSaKPZ}), thus providing additional motivation for the present work.

-The limit transition of $q$-TASEP to the O'Connell-Yor semi-discrete directed polymer \cite{OY} (and associated semi-discrete stochastic heat equation) is explored in Section \ref{sec:limtran}.
-Under that limit transition, duality becomes the replica approach and the duality system of ODEs become a semi-discrete version of the delta Bose gas.
+The limit transition of \mbox{$q$-}TASEP to the O'Connell--Yor semidiscrete directed polymer \cite{OY} (and associated semidiscrete stochastic heat equation) is explored in Appendix~\ref{seclimtran}.
+Under that limit transition, duality becomes the replica approach and the duality system of ODEs become a semidiscrete version of the delta Bose gas.
 The nested contour integral ansatz provides means to succinctly compute the solution to the Bose gas.
-The Fredholm determinants for $q$-TASEP limit to Fredholm determinants for the Laplace transform of the polymer partition function.
+The Fredholm determinants for \mbox{$q$-}TASEP limit to Fredholm determinants for the Laplace transform of the polymer partition function.